Mallick17/AWS-CCP/README.md

 ### AWS Cost & Usage Reports (CUR)
 - AWS Cost & Usage Reports (CUR) is the most comprehensive tool for examining your AWS costs in detail.
 These reports deliver the most granular level of data about your AWS costs, and they enable you to drill down into your data to gain insights about your AWS usage and spending.
 The reports contain line item details of your costs, resource usage, and Reserved Instance usage across all AWS services.
 You can customize the CUR to aggregate data by the hour or day, by product or product resource, or by tags that you define yourself.
 AWS CUR provides the most extensive data to understand, analyze, and optimize your AWS costs.
+- Cost Allocation Tags
+  - Cost Allocation Tags help you organize your AWS resources and can assist with managing costs.
+It is a key-value pair that you can attach to your AWS resources.
+Once activated, AWS generates a cost allocation report with usage and costs aggregated by your tags, helping you to track and categorize your AWS costs in a detailed manner.
+  - By tagging resources with identifiers such as project name, department, or environment (e.g., development, testing, production), users can organize their AWS usage and costs across different dimensions.
+This facilitates detailed cost analysis, budgeting, and reporting, helping organizations to understand where and how they are incurring costs and to optimize their AWS spending.
+AWS provides two types of cost allocation tags: AWS-generated "System Tags" and user-defined "User Tags," both of which can be used for detailed cost tracking and reporting purposes.

 ### AWS Budgets
 - AWS Budgets allows you to set custom cost and usage budgets to manage your AWS costs.
 When your costs or usage exceed your budget amount, AWS sends you alerts.